TextSynth Server

 1. First ensure that it is working on CPU (see the previous section).

-2. Ensure that you have a compatible cuda installation with cuda 11.x or 12.x.
-The software automatically detects the cuda version.
+2. Ensure that you have a compatible cuda installation with cuda 11.x or 12.x. ts_server needs the cuBLASLt library which is provided in the cuda toolkit.

 3. Then try to use the GPU with the ts_test utility: